satyamparashar77/Tindog/README.md

 # Tindog
-Find a suitable match for your dog
+Find a suitable match for your dog(using CSS and BOOTSTRAP)